-If an applicant has received a $3,000 post-expedition activity (PEA) award advance (typical for shipboard scientists), the budget justification should include a statement to that effect.
+If an applicant has already requested and received a post-expedition activity (PEA) award advance, the budget justification should include a statement to that effect.
 If travel expenses are included in the PEA budget, the statement should include a break-out of those expenses, as travel funds are administered by the USSSP Office separately from the rest of the PEA award.
 An example statement:

-- “The total budget for the proposed work is $14,500. $1,500 will be used for travel expenses, which will be administered directly by the USSSP Office.
-I received a $3,000 advance on a post-expedition activity (PEA) award and am now requesting $10,000 in funding to complete the proposed work. “
+- “The total budget for the proposed work is $18,000. $2,000 will be used toward travel expenses, which will be directly administered by the USSSP Office.
+I have received a $3,000 advance on a post-expedition activity (PEA) award and am now requesting $13,000 in funding to complete the proposed work. “

-7. Demographic Information Form: This is a required online form.
-Information will not be disclosed to external peer reviewers.
-If you do not wish to fill out any of the information (excluding your name), please check the appropriate box.
+7. Demographic Information Form: Information may be shared with reviewers.
+If you do not wish to provide this information (excluding your name), please check the appropriate box.

 If for administrative reasons an eligible science party member, such as a graduate student, must submit his or her proposal through a surrogate staff member, they should explain these circumstances in a brief statement at the beginning of the proposal.
 Two or more applicants from different institutions may submit a joint proposal when a combined effort seems appropriate.
 Such proposals must clearly indicate what parts of the proposed project each applicant will conduct, and the budget must show the costs ascribed to each participating institution as well as the total cost of the proposed project.
 If approved for funding, USSSP will issue separate awards to each institution to minimize indirect costs.